semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 and the [Projects YAML reference](https://docs.semaphoreci.com/article/52-projects-yaml-reference) pages of the Semaphore 2.0 documentation.

+### sem create example

+If you have a valid secret, dashboard or project YAML file stored at `/tmp/valid.yaml`, you should execute the next command in order to add that secret, dashboard or project under the current organization:

+    sem create -f /tmp/valid.yaml

+Additionally, the following command will create a new and empty `secret` that will be called `my-new-secret`:

+    sem create secret my-new-secret

+Last, the following command will create a new and empty `dashboard` that will be called `my-dashboard`:

+    sem create dashboard my-dashboard

+You cannot execute `sem create project [name]` in order to create an empty Semaphore 2.0 project.

 #### Adding one or more files in a new secret

 There exists a unique way for adding one or more files and creating a new